 Taking steps like sealing any air leaks in your house or apartment can help keep your cold air conditioning inside for longer.

-If you live in an older home, you may even consider replacing your weather sealing and insulation to help your home regulate the heat.
+If you live in an older home, you may consider replacing your weather sealing and insulation to help your home regulate the heat.

 If it’s your first year in Texas or you’ve had the same plan for a while, you might want to dig into the details of your plan to see if your usage matches the prices you are paying.